PM Modi speaks to BJP's Basirhat candidate Rekha Patra, lauds her as 'Shakti Swaroopa' | Politics

 Modi spoke to her about her campaign preparations and the support for the BJP among voters and other issues, while she narrated the ordeal of Sandeshkhali women.

+She also said that she hails from a poor family and her husband works in Kerala and Tamil Nadu.

+''I will do something so that no one has to go so far for work.
+They will get employment here only,'' she said.

-He hailed him as ''Shakti Swaroopa'', they said.
+PM Modi hailed her as ''Shakti Swaroopa''.
 Shakti is a Hinduism term associated with goddesses like Durga and Kali.

+''You fought the battle in Sandeshkhali, you are 'Shakti Swaroopa'...,'' PM Modi said.

+He also said that she should take the message to the masses about how the Trinamool Congress government is working against the people of the state.

 Basirhat, one of the 42 Lok Sabha seats in West Bengal, is currently represented by the TMC.

-Sheikh, who has been suspended by the TMC, and some of his associates have been arrested in connection with attack on ED officials and are in CBI custody.
+Sheikh, who has been suspended by the TMC, and some of his associates have been arrested in connection with attacks on ED officials and are in CBI custody.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)